sergiogcharles/sergiogcharles.github.io/_pages/about.md

 social: true  # includes so cial icons at the bottom of the page
 ---

 I am a recent graduate of Stanford University, where I studied mathematics and computer science, with a concentration in artificial intelligence and machine learning.
 I will be returning to complete my Masters in statistics.
-I am particularly interested in machine learning, statistical modeling, and probability theory.
+I am interested in machine learning, particularly reinforcement learning and robotics.
 I have also done research in pure mathematics, reinforcement learning and natural language processing.
 I am seeking new opportunities in artificial intelligence/machine learning, particularly related to robotics and grounding control with natural language.
-I am currently working at [QuantRes Asset Management](https://quantres.com/) on quantitative research.
+I am currently working at [QuantRes](https://quantres.com/), where I apply machine learning for quantitative trading.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.